How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 Jewelry Stores

-Selling your engagement ring to a jewelry store can give you a fair and accurate valuation, but it's important to shop around for the best offer and know the market value of your ring.
+Selling your engagement ring to a jewelry store can give you a fair and accurate valuation, but it's essential to shop around for the best offer and know the market value of your ring.

 Online Marketplaces

-Definitely to do your research and read reviews before using these platforms.
+Do your research and read reviews before using these platforms.

 Consignment

-Consignment is when you (the consignor), allow a retailer (the consignee) to sell your engagement ring for you.
+Consignment is when you (the consignor) allow a retailer (the consignee) to sell your engagement ring for you.
 Which can allow you to get an offer without doing much (if any) work.

 Auction Houses